 - : char Signed 8-bits.
-A dereferenced :char pointer returns an character. - : unsigned-char Unsigned 8-bits.
+A dereferenced : char pointer returns an character. - : unsigned-char Unsigned 8-bits.
 A dereferenced : unsigned-char pointer returns an character. - :byte Signed 8-bits.
 A dereferenced :byte pointer returns an integer. - : unsigned-byte Unsigned 8-bits.
-A dereferenced : unsigned-byte pointer returns an integer. - :short Signed 16-bits. - :unsigned-short Unsigned 16-bits. - : int Signed 32-bits. - :unsigned-int Unsigned 32-bits. - : long Signed 32 or 64 bits, depending upon the platform. - : unsigned-long Unsigned 32 or 64 bits, depending upon the platform. - :float 32-bit floating point. - :double 64-bit floating point. - :cstring A NULL terminated string used for passing and returning characters strings with a C function. - :void The absence of a value.
-Used to indicate that a function does not return a value. - :pointer-void Points to a generic object. - \ Used to declare a pointer to an object def-constant -- Binds a symbol to a constant.
+A dereferenced : unsigned-byte pointer returns an integer. - :short Signed 16-bits. - :unsigned-short Unsigned 16-bits. - : int Signed 32-bits. - :unsigned-int Unsigned 32-bits. - : long Signed 32 or 64 bits, depending upon the platform. - : unsigned-long Unsigned 32 or 64 bits, depending upon the platform. - :float 32-bit floating point. - :double 64-bit floating point. - :cstring A NULL terminated string used for passing and returning characters strings with a C function. - : void The absence of a value.
+Used to indicate that a function does not return a value. - :pointer-void Points to a generic object. - Used to declare a pointer to an object def-constant name value &key export name A symbol that will be bound to the value. value An evaluated form that is bound the the name. export When ${\tt T},$ the name is exported from the current package.
+The default is ${\tt NIL}$